Using with JFrog Artifactory Cloud

 The purpose of the Artifactory integration is to sync the list of approved releases in one of your Tidelift catalogs to an Artifactory repository.
 When using Artifactory Cloud, approving a release in the catalog will download that release to an Artifactory repository.
 Denying a release will delete that release from the Artifactory repository.

 The Artifactory repository you choose to sync must be a local repository, not a virtual or remote repository.
 (Our integration for self-hosted Artifactory supports remote repositories, but relies on a plugin for that, which isn't available in Artifactory cloud.)
+Read more about the differences between local, remote and virtual repositories here.

 You can connect a catalog to multiple repositories (for example, one for each package manager covered by the catalog), but connecting multiple catalogs to one repository will not work (since the catalogs might disagree on what's approved).